gonzalofranetovic/theme-academic-cv/content/authors/admin/_index.md

 **Hi!
 I am Gonzalo, a PhD Candidate in Sociology and Methodology of Social Research at the University of Milan.**

 **My research focuses on understanding how people comprehend social inequality.** In my doctoral dissertation, I investigate how the socioeconomic composition of individuals' social environments influences their perceptions and beliefs about inequality.
 I emphasize the role of social networks and socializing institutions, such as neighborhoods, and differences based on social positions.
-Additionally, I am interested in exploring the structure of interrelations between different attitudes toward inequality.
+Additionally, I am interested in exploring the structure of interrelations between different attitudes towards inequality.
 I am excited about the opportunity to contribute meaningfully to the understanding of these complex social dynamics.

 Here you can find part of my research: publications, work in progress, conferences, teaching and more.